 The maximum amount of fuel specified in this manual should not be exceeded, overloading can cause excess smoke.
 Never load fuel above the bottom edge of the tertiary air profiling in the back ceramic firebox liner or allow them to touch the glass.
 All models max log diameter = approx. 150mm.
-Max length = 300mm for 5kW, 400mm for 5kW Wide, 400mm-650mm (taper firebox) for 8.5kW models.
+Max length = 320mm for 5kW, 550mm for 8kW models.
 One log is acceptable ONLY if loading onto a hot well established fire bed.